jdconley/argon2themax/README.md

 intensive and may temporarily use up to 4GB RAM if it is available.

-Calculating the optimal hash options will take a while, as argon2themax tries various Argon2 options and spits back an option class that will let you hash passwords in close to your specified max time, without going over.
+Calculating the optimal hash options will take a while, as argon2themax tries various Argon2 options and spits back an Option object that will let you hash passwords in using close to your specified max clock time, without going over.
 This allows you to decide how much time you want to devote to hashing and verifying passwords.
 Choose the biggest number that won't upset your users.
-100ms (the default) is reasonable, but up to one second might even be tolerable in high security scenarios.
+100ms (the default) is reasonable, and much more secure than the default options on most systems, but up to one second might even be tolerable in high security scenarios.

 ```ts
 // TypeScript / ES7